 WHAT DO YOU NEED TO CONSIDER WHEN MAKING YOUR WILL?

 You will need to consider a number of matters:

-You will need to appoint a person or a number of people to act as the executor/s and trustee/s of your will.
-This person is responsible for distributing your estate according to your will, for paying for your funeral from you estate, for administering money held on trust for beneficiaries who are not entitled to receive money immediately after your death, eg children who are under 18 years of age, or where you have made a provision that they receive their entitlement at a later time such as upon marriage.
+You will need to appoint one or two people to act as the executor/s and trustee/s of your will.
+These people are responsible for distributing your estate according to your will, for paying for your funeral from your estate, for administering money held on trust for beneficiaries who are not entitled to receive money immediately after your death, eg children who are under 18 years of age, or where you have made a provision that they receive their entitlement at a later time such as turning 21 or upon marriage.

 The Executor will usually engage a solicitor to assist with the legal issues involved.
 You may appoint a family member, friend, Solicitor, Trustee Company or the Public Trustee to act as your Executor.

 You will need to check what is in your Estate and consider who you would like to receive your property.
 It is not necessary to decide how each asset is to be distributed – you may, for example leave your entire estate to one person, or a certain proportion of your estate to one person.
 If you would like to leave certain property or personal items (including furniture, jewellery and other heirlooms) then you will need to specifically bequest those items to particular people or Charities.
 You can also leave amounts of money to people or Charities in a bequest.

 These are people who will receive assets or money under your Will.
 You may choose only one person such as a spouse or charity, or you may decide that you would like a number of people to receive a proportion of your estate, or certain assets from your estate.

 Some terms you may need to understand.